 Mouth sores can be painful and make eating, swallowing, and taking medications more challenging.

 In this article, we look at the causes and treatment of mouth sores in people living with HIV.
-We also cover some general prevention tips and when to see a doctor.
+We also cover some general prevention tips and guidance on when to consult a doctor.

 People can reduce their risk of contracting HSV by not kissing or sharing foods with someone with oral herpes, especially during an outbreak.